xmonad/xmonad/TUTORIAL.md

        }
 ```

-For an explanation of the battery commands used above, see xmobars
+For an explanation of the battery commands used above, see xmobar's
 [battery] documentation.

 You can also specify workspaces in the same way and feed them to xmobar